rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Action Cable JavaScript API Changes

-The Action Cable JavaScript package has been converted from CoffeeScript to ES2015, and we now publish the source code in the NPM distribution.
+The Action Cable JavaScript package has been converted from CoffeeScript to ES2015, and we now publish the source code in the npm distribution.

 This release includes some breaking changes to optional parts of the Action Cable JavaScript API: